 Add an 'Order summary' for full transparency, including the billing date, amount and recurrence:

-Keep things simple - no advertising, images or unnecessary text on this page, the priority is to provide a smooth, engaging user experience that causes zero friction.
+Keep things simple - no advertising, images or unnecessary text on your subscription page, the priority is to provide a smooth, engaging user experience that causes zero friction.

 Work on increasing retention rates before the user has even subscribed: